FabrizioOnorio/FabrizioOnorio/README.md

 ### Hi there 👋

-I'm Fabrizio, a full stack JavaScript developer, working with React, Typescript, Express and Rails.
+I'm Fabrizio, a full stack JavaScript developer, working as a consultant for </Salt>.
 💬 Ask me about my projects if you wonder anything 🚀

 <!--